AvivBarel23/LA-Mobile/README.md

 # LA-Mobile
-E-commerce site using react 'node js and mongo db
+E-commerce site using react, node js and mongo db